 Headless isn't a magic conversion lever.
 But there are real, documented performance improvements when the build is done well.

 AI integration: When your commerce back-end is API-first, connecting an AI assistant or personalisation engine is a matter of API calls, not workarounds.
 Your AI assistant for ecommerce connects directly to live product data, cart state, and customer purchase history.
-On a coupled platform, that kind of integration requires approved apps and workarounds.
+On Shopify or WooCommerce, that kind of integration requires approved apps, plugin compatibility checks, and workarounds that break on update cycles.

 What we don't promise: specific conversion rate lifts or revenue increases.
 Site performance is one factor in conversion.
 Product, pricing, trust signals, and traffic quality all matter too.
 A faster site won't fix a product people don't want.